 Get more details about the location of Tufts University.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 323 students took at least one online class at Tufts University.
-This is a decrease from the 337 students who took online classes the previous year.
+In 2019-2020, 11,387 students took at least one online class at Tufts University.
+This is an increase from the 378 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 Learn more about online learning at Tufts University.

 If you’re considering Tufts University, here are some more schools you may be interested in knowing more about.

 Curious on how these schools stack up against Tufts?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!